 For one thing, it's then obvious to any following traffic that you're about to pass that parked car or slower cyclist.
 It's so obvious that you may not even need to signal with your arm.
 (You may need to signal in order to take the lane in the first place.)
 If you're planning to go further right – to overtake moving traffic – you will need to indicate manually too.

 Don't get doored!
 It is the driver's fault if he opens his door into your path, but this will be no consolation as you wait for the ambulance.
-Leave more than a car-door's width between you and any stationary vehicle when overtaking.
+Leave more than a car door's width between you and any stationary vehicle when overtaking parked cars on your bike.
 Be especially alert if the vehicle has just stopped, or if you can see people inside it.

 When you're overtaking a succession of parked cars, it's usually better to hold your line.
 If there's lots of room between two cars, it's courteous to pull over to the left a bit so that traffic behind can pass.
 This can also stop idiots trying to undertake you.
 But don't feel obliged to box yourself in so that someone else can save a few seconds off their journey.